 Upstream Bio’s lead program, verekitug (UPB-101)

-We have advanced this highly potent monoclonal antibody into separate Phase 2 trials for the treatment of severe asthma and chronic rhinosinusitis with nasal polyps (CRSwNP) and plan to initiate development in chronic obstructive pulmonary disease (COPD).
-Our experienced team is committed to maximizing verekitug’s unique attributes to address the substantial unmet needs for patients underserved by today’s standard of care.
+Our experienced team is committed to maximizing verekitug’s unique attributes to address the substantial unmet needs for patients with severe respiratory disease who are underserved by today’s standard of care.

 Demonstrating a differentiated profile to date

-Advancing our ongoing Phase 2 clinical trials for verekitug in severe asthma and CRSwNP
+Advancing our ongoing Phase 2 clinical trials for verekitug in severe asthma, CRSwNP and COPD

 Maximizing the potential of verekitug in additional TSLP-driven diseases with high unmet needs